aimms/how-to/C_Other/HowToHandleTheDeprecationOfCompoundSets.rst

 Conversion step 4: Create Set Mapping
 ++++++++++++++++++++++++++++++++++++++++

 In this conversion step a set mapping is created for each compound set in your model.
-This conversion step consists of the following sub steps:

-#.
+These set mappings are grouped per namespace (main model, library or module).

 Please open the WinUI page: ``Deprecate Compound Set Control Page`` of the library ``DeprecateCompoundSetUtilities``, and press button ``Create Set Mapping Declarations``.
+This action will create a section named ``set mapping declarations`` and sections named ``<prefix> set mapping declarations`` for each library / module where compound sets are defined.
+The model explorer should now look something like this:

+.. image::  ../Resources/Other/CompoundSets/Images/SetMappingDeclarations.png

-   This action will create a section named ``set mapping declarations`` in the runtime library ``CompoundSetMappingRuntimeLibrary`` as runtime libraries are the only place where a library or main model may create new AIMMS code.
+These sections are created in the runtime library ``CompoundSetMappingRuntimeLibrary`` as runtime libraries are the only place where a library or main model may create new AIMMS code.
 The section ``set mapping declarations`` should be in the main model, however.
+Similarly, the sections ``<prefix> set mapping declarations`` should be in the corresponding libraries / modules.

-   The subsequent sub steps in this conversion step will move this section to your main model:
+The subsequent sub steps in this conversion step need to be done for each such ``set mapping declarations`` section.

 #.
 AIMMS Menu - Edit - Export - to a file, say ``smd.ams``.

 #.
-Select focus on the main model, create a section named ``Set Mapping Declarations``.
+Select focus on the main model, library or module and create a section named ``Set Mapping Declarations``.

 #.
 Select that newly created section and via the AIMMS Menu - Edit - Import - the file created in the first step of this section.

-The model explorer should now look something like this:

-.. image::  ../Resources/Other/CompoundSets/Images/SetMappingDeclarations.png

 .. caution:: Using Copy/Paste on the section ``Set Mapping Declarations`` of the runtime library might seem simpler than the sub steps 2 - 4 above.
 However, when you use copy/paste, the copied section will still contain references to the runtime indexes.
 A subsequent restart of your application will have compilation errors as the compound indexes still referencing the runtime library are not present upon first compilation.

+After successfully completing this step, it is practical to save the project, exit AIMMS and set a copy of your project aside.

 .. _Section_Conversion_Copy_Input_Cases: